mcdermottsolutions/bespectacled-bear-bootstrap/README.md

 ## Bespectacled Bear Bootstrap

-This is an empty Grunt starter project, preloaded with goodies like Bootstrap, Babel, Sass, livereload, etc.  If you already have Grunt, there's very little setup.
+This is an empty Grunt starter project, preloaded with goodies like Bootstrap (3.3.6), Sass, livereload, jQuery (2.2.1), and Font Awesome (4.5.0).
+If you already have Grunt, there's very little setup.
 It's just an empty web project, ready to go.

 Demo of just the dev (uncompressed) folder pushed live:

 http://www.mcdermottsolutions.com/demos/bespectacled-bear-bootstrap/dev/index.html